 Paint into layers: You can now use any brush to draw into any Shape or Image layer!

 Mirror Brush: A crowd favorite!
 The mirror brush, as it’s name suggests, allows you to easily draw symmetrical imagery, similar to a mandala.
+For example the image above was created with this brush!
 We find this tool to be especially effective art therapy.

 Tile Brush: Perhaps the most versatile brush, the Tile Brush, allows you to stretch an image across any path that you draw.
 This can be a lot of fun!
 If you want, you can even drag an image from your Desktop onto the Stroke, and stretch that image along the path you draw.
 Experiment for joys abound.